What's new

 The Supreme Court, in its decision in McGuire v Secretary for Justice [2018] NZSC 116, indicated that it may be appropriate for the Rules Committee to reassess the continuing appropriateness of the rule prohibiting the award of costs to successful lay-litigants, and also the exceptions to that rule allowing costs to lawyers appearing in person and in-house counsel.

-The Committee has drafted proposed amendments to the rules of the High Court, Court of Appeal and Supreme Court enabling self-represented litigants to claim costs upon success.
-These proposed amendments are undergoing the concurrence process and, if promulgated by Cabinet, are expected to take effect in late 2024.
+The Committee has drafted proposed amendments to the rules of the District Court, High Court and Court of Appeal enabling self-represented litigants to claim costs upon success.
+These proposed amendments have been promulgated by Cabinet and take effect from 1 September 2024.
+This means self-represented litigants will be able to claim costs for steps taken on or after 1 September 2024.
+The changes will not restrospectively apply to steps taken before 1 September 2024.

 More information, and the consultation papers so far published, can be found on the project page.